mspass-team/mspass/docs/source/user_manual/memory_management.rst

     last run stopped.
 For example, the authors ran a benchmark on a desktop system with
     an extended USArray dataset with all lower 48 station broadband stations in 2013.
-A job to do the process above alone would have required several weeks for one year of data.
+A job to do the process above alone would have required of the order of weeks
+    for one year of data.
 That is a feasible, but awkward calculation by any definition.

 There is one final type of ensemble processing worth noting.
-There are many examples where a logical organization is read data as atomic data objects, apply some standard tasks like windowing and filtering, and then group the data and assemble them into ensembles for subsequent processing that requires the data to be grouped
+There are many examples where a logical organization is to read data as atomic data objects, apply some standard tasks like windowing and filtering, and then group the data and assemble them into ensembles for subsequent processing that requires the data to be grouped